mohammadabuhanif/Animated_To-do_List/README.md

 Upgrade: Continue ✔️

-After inside the website refresh it once it will fix some issues.
+After open the website refresh it once it will fix some issues.